Top tips to get money for your old junk!

 Larger items such as furniture, cars, gardening and fishing equipment can be sold for free on Gumtree, whilst quirky, vintage clothing will get you a better price on Etsy.
 Do some Googling for the more unique items you have, and maybe contact some Facebook groups to find a specific buyer that will pay top whack for what you are selling.

-Dig out all your junk and you’ll be sure to find something worth a few dollars, and you can contact The Rubbish Taxi, to pick up all the worthless junk giving you space to start all over again!
+Dig out all your junk and you’ll be sure to find some cash sitting in your attic!
+The Rubbish Taxi, can pick up all the worthless junk which is left behind, giving you space to start all over again!